google/openhtf/README.md

 ## Overview
-OpenHTF is a python library that provides a set of convenient abstractions designed to remove nearly all boiler plate of hardware test setup and execution, so test engineers can focus entirely on writing actual test logic.
+OpenHTF is a python library that provides a set of convenient abstractions designed to remove nearly all boilerplate of hardware test setup and execution, so test engineers can focus entirely on writing actual test logic.
 It aspires to do so in a lightweight and minimalistic fashion.
 It is general enough to be useful in a variety of hardware testing scenarios, from the lab